Oxybutynin (Absorbed through the skin)

 - Fold the used patch in half with the sticky sides together.
 Throw any used patch away so that children or pets cannot get to it.
 You will also need to throw away old patches after the expiration date has passed.

-- You may apply this medicine to the stomach, upper arms, shoulders, or thighs.
+- You may apply this medicine on the stomach, upper arms, shoulders, or thighs.
 Wash the skin with mild soap and water, and then rinse and dry before you apply the medicine.

-- Prime the pump before use by pressing all the way down 4 times.
+- Prime the pump before use by pressing all the way down 4 times or until you see the gel come out.
 Do not use any medicine that came out while you were priming the pump.

 - Apply the correct amount of gel into your hand or directly on the application site.
 Gently rub it until the gel dries.